Nearly K\"ahler Geometry and $(2,3,5)$-Distributions via Projective Holonomy: Introduction

 \section{Introduction}

-Nearly K\"{a}hler geometries form one of the most important classes in the celebrated Gray-Hervella classification of almost Hermitian geometries \cite{AgFr,GrayH,PA1,S}.
+Nearly K\"{a}hler geometries are one of the most important classes in the celebrated Gray-Hervella classification of almost Hermitian geometries \cite{AgFr,GrayH,PA1,S}.
 A Cartan $(2,3,5)$-distribution is the geometry arising from a maximally nondegenerate distribution of 2-planes in the tangent bundle of a 5-manifold \cite{CartanPff}.
-These have proved to be of great interest for a host of reasons including that: they provide a first case of a geometry of distributions with interesting local invariants; they arise naturally from a class of second-order ODEs; they are linked to concrete realizations of the exceptional group $\G_2$ (and its variants); they have fascinating connections to rolling ball problems; and they also have important links to conformal geometry \cite{BorMontgomery,CartanPff,NurowskiDifferential,HammerlSagerschnig}.
-Our aim in this work is to expose and study a beautiful convergence of nearly K\"{a}hler and $(2,3,5)$ geometry mediated by projective differential geometry.
-This uses the algebraic structure of the imaginary (split) octonions, and indeed we use new results and ideas from the general theory of Cartan holonomy reduction to describe a point-dependent imaginary octonion structure on projective 6-manifolds.
+These have attracted substantial interest for numerous reasons: they provide a first case of a geometry of distributions with interesting local invariants; they arise naturally from a class of second-order ODEs; they are linked to concrete realizations of the exceptional group $\G_2$ (and its variants); they have fascinating connections to rolling ball problems; and they have important links to conformal geometry \cite{BorMontgomery,CartanPff,HammerlSagerschnig,NurowskiDifferential}.
+Our aim in this work is first to show clearly the link between projective differential geometry and nearly K\"ahler geometry and then second to use this to expose and study a beautiful convergence of nearly K\"{a}hler and $(2,3,5)$ geometry.
+In particular we show that any $(2,3,5)$-geometry arises as the induced geometry on the boundary at infinity of a nearly K\"ahler manifold; this includes a conceptual and detailed explanation of how the almost complex structure of the nearly K\"ahler geometry degenerates at the boundary to yield there the distribution generating the $(2,3,5)$ structure.
+This uses the algebraic structure of the imaginary (split) octonions, and indeed we use new results and ideas from the general theory of Cartan holonomy reduction (from \cite{CGHjlms,CGH}) to describe a point-dependent imaginary octonion structure on projective 6-manifolds.
 We then exploit tractor calculus to understand how the differential and algebraic structures interact, enabling, for example, a holographic program for the $(2,3,5)$-distribution.

 Let $(M^n,J)$ be an almost complex manifold of dimension $n\geq 4$, and $g$ a (pseudo\nobreakdash-)Riemannian metric on $M$.
-The triple $(M, g, J)$ is said to be {\em almost (pseudo\nobreakdash-)Hermitian} if $J$ is orthogonal with respect to $g$, that is $ g(J U, J V)=g(U, V) $ for all tangent vector fields $U, V$.
+The triple $(M, g, J)$ is said to be {\em almost (pseudo\nobreakdash-)Hermitian} if $J$ is orthogonal with respect to $g$, that is, if $ g(J U, J V)=g(U, V) $ for all tangent vector fields $U, V$.
 When this holds $\om(\pdot, \pdot):=g(\pdot, J \pdot)$ is a 2-form called the {\em K\"{a}hler form}.
 If the almost complex structure in addition satisfies

 where $\nabla$ is the Levi-Civita connection, or equivalently that $\nabla \omega$ is totally skew, then the almost Hermitian manifold is called a {\em nearly K\"ahler} geometry.
 In dimension $n=4$ the equation \nn{NKdef} implies the structure is K\"ahler, but in higher dimensions it is a strictly weaker condition.
 Throughout the article we will assume that any nearly K\"ahler geometry is \textit{strictly} nearly K\"{a}hler, meaning that $\nabla \omega$ vanishes nowhere.
 These structures are especially important in dimension 6 \cite{Gray76,PA1,SSH}, the dimension which is key in this article.